Wakelock/uSloplist/README.md

 # uSloplist
 Anti-AI ruleset for uBlacklist.
-Tired of uncanny "photos", stolen muddled "art", or unnatural AI-generated "music"? uSloplist aims to filter out all kinds of slop, to bring back the good 'ol internet.
+Tired of uncanny "photos", stolen muddled "art", or unnatural AI-generated "music"? uSloplist aims to filter out all kinds of slop, to bring back the good 'ol worldwide web.

 ## Q&A